-- ☐ Larger than forecast council borrowing in 2022 and 2023 as some councils have bought forward Three Water capex ahead of the proposed transition to WSEs. - Awaiting further details on the National led Coalition Government proposed Water council controlled organisation ("CCO") model. - ☐ Previous Labour Government Cabinet Papers (released 30 June 2021) suggested the previously proposed WSEs would have a wide range of potential debt funding solutions: - > an equivalent of LGFA for the WSEs; - domestic retail and wholesale capital markets; and - offshore capital markets. - ☐ Since 2021, five non-water CCOs have been approved as members of LGFA by the LGFA Board. - ☐ LGFA will consider lending to Water CCOs when more information becomes available. - Average term of council long term loans from LGFA is 3.74 years (November 2027) as at 31 March 2024. - ☐ Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's draft Statement of Intent assumes a business-as-usual basis with no adjustment for Water Reform.
+Larger than forecast council borrowing in 2022 and 2023 as some councils have bought forward Three Water capex ahead of the proposed transition to WSEs.

+- Awaiting further details on the National led Coalition Government proposed Water council-controlled organisation ("CCO") model. - ☐ Legislation proposed to create a "Financially Independent" Water CCO for Auckland - > No financial support permitted under legislation from Auckland Council - No Central Government guarantee - > Appointment of Crown Observer - Previous Labour Government Cabinet Papers (released 30 June 2021) suggested the previously proposed WSEs would have a wide range of potential debt funding solutions: - > an equivalent of LGFA for the WSEs; - domestic retail and wholesale capital markets; and - > offshore capital markets. - ☐ Since 2021, five non-water CCOs have been approved as members of LGFA by the LGFA Board. - ☐ LGFA will consider lending to Water CCOs when more information becomes available. - Average term of council long term loans from LGFA is 3.94 years (March 2028) at 30 April 2024. - ☐ Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's draft Statement of Intent assumes a business-as-usual basis with no adjustment for Water Reform.